 First off — Hello, I’m Hilary.
 I’m the curly head behind Pulling Curls (and it’s podcast) and an L&D RN since 2001 (which means I’ve been a nurse through the Swine Flu, and a couple of decades of cold and flu season).
 I’d love it if you stuck with me and got great info like this for your whole pregnancy (I’ll certainly be sending out any updates as I get them):

 Because I am getting SO many questions I did a whole podcast on Corona in Pregnancy, to tell you what I think you should be doing right now:

 A note on terminology: Corona Virus is the “common” name, but scientifically they call it COVID-19… just so you know.
 I will refer to it in both ways

 Also, with birthing classes getting cancelled left and right (I did a whole post on what to do if your class got cancelled) — please use code PC10 to save 10% on my Online Prenatal Class for Couples.
 It’s always a great way to get prepared from the comfort of your home!

 What we know about Pregnancy & the Corona Virus (COVID-19)

 As a note: I would 100% talk to your provider about your particular circumstance and the Corona virus at your next appointment.
 Ask them things to watch for & if you’re more susceptible than others.
 Since they know you — and your health history, they are your best ally.

-What we know: It seems to be very little, but from everything I read it seems like Corona Virus and the Flu are very similar (the Corona Virus being more problematic as far as I can tell).
+What we know: It seems to be very little, but from everything I read it seems like Corona Virus and the Flu are very similar (the Corona Virus being more problematic).

 - However, most people will get it — have something very similar to the flu and move on (which I have seen in the hospital recently).